What do you love most about your culture, why?

 The month of September, also known as Heritage Month marks the celebration of our diverse cultures and heritage as South Africans.
-It is also about embracing everything about it the values it represents up to the music you dance to, the food you eat, historical inheritance and so much more.
-Tabloid Newspapers took to the streets to find out what what people love about their culture.
+It is also about embracing everything about it, the values it represents up to the music you dance to, the food you eat, historical inheritance and so much more.
+Tabloid Newspapers took to the streets to find out what people love about their culture.
+Sarah Collins:

+I am a total African and love the colour and warmth of this continent.
+The women of rural Africa particularly inspire me.
+The simple but wholesome way of life, the laughter, the chatter and community support of one another is what I wish for the world.
+Joy abounds in rural Africa and I am so proud to hail from this part of the world.
+It brings me joy to just be among the warm and soft-landings of these extraordinary women.
+They nurture, they care, and above all they laugh and support one another.
+A world I wish for all women.

+Despite many upsets, I am rediscovering the all-encompassing wisdom of African culture.

 Simone Gobin: